jiahui0309/cs3219-ay2526s1-project-g09/backend-services/user-backend-service/README.md

 2. Run the command: `npm install`.
 This will install all the necessary dependencies.

 3. Clone `.env.example` and rename as `.env`.

-Then replace <db_password> with your MongoDB Atlas account password.
-Then replace <gmail_app_password> with your Gmail account app password.
+4. Replace <db_password> with your MongoDB Atlas account password.
+Replace <gmail_account> with your Gmail address.
+Replace <client_id>, <client_secret> and <refresh_token> with the respective values from OAuth Provider.
+Gmail OAuth setup guide can be found [here](https://dev.to/chandrapantachhetri/sending-emails-securely-using-node-js-nodemailer-smtp-gmail-and-oauth2-g3a)

-4. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.
+5. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.

-5. Using applications like Postman, you can interact with the User Service on port 5277.
+6. Using applications like Postman, you can interact with the User Service on port 5277.
 If you wish to change this, please update the `.env` file.

 ## Running with Docker

-1. Follow steps 1 to 3 from [Running User Service](#running-user-service).
+1. Follow steps 1 to 4 from [Running User Service](#running-user-service).

 2. Run `docker compose up --build`.